Sue Kent: Writing

 Kent has written her own book, called 'Garden Notes'.
 She often writes for gardening publications such as BBC Gardeners' World magazine and produces videos for the magazine's YouTube channel and podcast for Spotify.

 Other work

 Kent has previously worked as a sports massage therapist, using her feet.

 Personal life

 Kent is married to chartered accountant Stephen Kent.
 The pair share two children.

+She has Ménière’s disease which has caused her symptoms such as deafness, blindness and vertigo.